CALL FOR APPLICATIONS: 2023 Vaclav Havel Journalism Fellowship

 - Independent work on a personal project.

-- Understanding of the mission and practice of a professional, free, and independent media.
+- Understanding of the mission and practice of a professional, free, and independent media company.

 The Fellowship also features workshops on journalistic practices and tools; discussions with government officials, civic leaders, and regional analysts; visits to local media and news agencies in Prague; and professional development opportunities in the Czech Republic and abroad.

-Fellows will be expected to represent themselves and the Fellowship in English in public events and discussions relating to media freedom in their country.
+Fellows will be expected to represent themselves and the Fellowship in English at public events and in discussions relating to media freedom in their country.

-The Fellowship accepts applications from journalists in Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, and the Russian Federation.
+The Fellowship accepts applications from journalists from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, and the Russian Federation.
 Fellows are assigned for the term of the Fellowship to one of those language services.